mbientlab/MetaWear-SDK-Android/README.md

 The MetaWear Android API is undergoing a major overhaul to improve the ease of use of the API.
 Since this library is currently in a beta state, there may be many breaking changes in between releases leading up to the official v2.0.0 release.

-As of beta 03, the major changes from API v1.x are:
+Major changes from API v1.x are:

 1. Background service no longer communicates to apps via a BroadcastReceiver.
 All asynchronous responses are executed in the background.
    * UI tasks in callback functions need to be explicitly run on the UI thread